-PART TIME: Students must complete the two Compulsory Modules to gain the 60 credits
+PART TIME: Students must complete the two Core Modules to gain the 60 credits

 Assessment for Year 1

-You will experience a variety of formative and summative assessments methods throughout the course.
-They include critical and reflective 4000-word essays and oral presentations of work-based projects.
+You will experience a variety of formative and summative assessments throughout the course.
+They include critical and reflective essays, and oral presentations of work-based projects.